Skip to main content

 Installer putting an air-to-air heat pump on the wall

-Step 2: Setting up access points inside your home.
+Step 2: Set up access points inside your home.
 Next, they will create an access point(s) to connect the indoor unit(s) to the outdoor unit by drilling a hole in the wall for the electrical wiring and drain piping.

 Climate solution outdoor unit standing on terrace